City Markets and Neighborhood Programs

 The Department of Cultural Affairs and Special Events administers several programs geared toward supporting Chicago's various communities.
-DCASE's Neighborhood Festival Program provides assistance to residents and community organizations to obtain the necessary information and permits to present festivals and other special events in Chicago's neighborhoods.
+The DCASE Permits Team provides assistance in obtaining the necessary food and liquor vending permits, street closures, and required special permitting for outdoor events to operate safely.
 Other neighborhood services include the Jumping Jack Program.
 DCASE also organizes Chicago's City Markets and administers the long-running Maxwell Street Market.

 Chicago's City Markets bring more than 70 vendors selling fresh fruits, vegetables, plants and flowers to over 20 neighborhoods throughout the City of Chicago.

 The Maxwell Street Market is an open air market located in the near west side of Chicago, where you can find bargains and vendors bargaining with an international flavor.